Bouni/blog.bouni.de/content/posts/2019/lg327TB-hass-knx/index.md

 tags: [ Home Assistant, Modbus, KNX]
 ---

-A while ago I built a Modbus RTU to Modbus TCP Gateway based on a Beaglebone Green and a RS485 Cape (check my blog posts [[1](http://blog.bouni.de/posts/2016/modbus-tcp-to-modbus-rtu-gatway-on-a-beaglebone-green/)] from back then).
+A while ago I built a Modbus RTU to Modbus TCP Gateway based on a Beaglebone Green and a RS485 Cape (check my [blog post](http://blog.bouni.de/posts/2016/modbus-tcp-to-modbus-rtu-gatway-on-a-beaglebone-green/) from back then).
 It worked, but stoped working from time to time and I decided to fix that issue a few weeks ago.
 I updated the OS on the Beaglebone and realized that so many things changed since my initial implementation that I didn't want to invest to much time.

 So I decided to use a USB to RS485 converter and plug that directly into my server and control the ventilation unit directly from Home-Assistant.